Arab Revolt: Forces

 By the beginning of the First World War, Arab conscripts constituted about 30% of the wartime Ottoman military of 3 million, serving in all ranks, from the lowest to the highest, and forming a crucial component of the Ottoman Army.
 Ottoman troops in the Hejaz numbered 20,000 men by 1917.
 At the outbreak of the revolt in June 1916, the VII Corps of the Fourth Army was stationed in the Hejaz.
 It was joined by the 58th Infantry Division, commanded by Lieutenant-Colonel Ali Necib Pasha, the 1st Kuvvie- Mürettebe (Provisional Force) led by General Mehmed Cemal Pasha, which had the responsibility of safeguarding the Hejaz railway and the Hejaz Expeditionary Force (Hicaz Kuvve-i Seferiyesi), which was under the command of General Fakhri Pasha.

 In face of increasing attacks on the Hejaz railway, the 2nd Kuvve i Mürettebe was created by 1917.
 The Ottoman force included a number of Arab units who stayed loyal to the Sultan-Caliph and fought well against the Allies.
 (Note: During the First World War, between 100,000 and 300,000 Arabs served in the Ottoman Army.)

 The Ottoman troops enjoyed an advantage over the Hashemite troops at first, in that they were well supplied with modern German weapons.
 The Ottoman forces had the support of both the Ottoman Aviation Squadrons, air squadrons from Germany and the Ottoman Gendarmerie or zaptı.
 The Ottomans relied upon the support of Emir Saud bin Abdulaziz Al Rashid of the Emirate of Jabal Shammar, whose tribesmen dominated what is now northern Saudi Arabia, and tied down both the Hashemites and Saʻudi forces with the threat of their raiding attacks.

 The great weakness of the Ottoman forces was they were at the end of a long and tenuous supply line in the form of the Hejaz railway, and because of their logistical weaknesses, were often forced to fight on the defensive.
 Ottoman offensives against the Hashemite forces more often faltered due to supply problems than to the actions of the enemy.

-The main contribution of the Arab Revolt to the war was to pin down tens of thousands of Ottoman troops who otherwise might have been used to attack the Suez Canal and conquering Damascus, allowing the British to undertake offensive operations with a lower risk of counter-attack.
+The main contribution of the Arab Revolt to the war was to pin down tens of thousands of Ottoman troops who otherwise might have been used to attack the Suez Canal and to conquer Damascus, allowing the British to undertake offensive operations with a lower risk of counter-attack.
 This was the British justification for supporting the revolt, a textbook example of asymmetric warfare that has been studied time and again by military leaders and historians alike.